shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 * A [rimmed baking sheet](https://amzn.to/3hI9bV5)
 * A [wire rack](https://amzn.to/3rbDczw)
 * A [cast-iron skillet](https://amzn.to/3BbJZ0D) or [stainless-steel skillet](https://amzn.to/3xJ7oEN)
+Ca
 #### Is crispy sesame tofu vegetarian?
 Is it vegan?

-This dish is both vegetarian and vegan-friendly.
+This dish is vegetarian and vegan-friendly.

 ### INSTRUCTIONS: STEP-BY-STEP

 For the Dressing:

-1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar until the sugar dissolves completely.
-Slowly pour in the sesame oil and whisk until it becomes creamy.
+In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar; do this until the sugar completely dissolves.
+Slowly pour in the sesame oil and whisk until the dressing becomes creamy.
 Set aside.

 {{< figure src="/images/cst1.jpg" class="instructionFigure">}}